Outerline-Developpement/.github/profile/README.md

-# Outerline RP - Bridging the Gap between Advanced GTA V Roleplay and the Awaited GTA VI RP 🚗🎮
+# Outerline - Bridging the Gap between Advanced GTA V Roleplay and the Awaited GTA VI RP 🚗🎮

-Welcome to Outerline RP, where immersive role-playing serves as the bridge between the advanced GTA V RP experience and the anticipation of GTA VI RP upon its release.
+Welcome to Outerline, where immersive role-playing serves as the bridge between the advanced GTA V RP experience and the anticipation of GTA VI RP upon its release.

-## About Outerline RP 🌟
+## About Outerline 🌟
-Outerline RP offers an immersive experience crafted to smoothly transition the community from the advanced realms of GTA V's roleplay narratives to the eagerly awaited world of GTA VI RP.
+Outerline offers an immersive experience crafted to smoothly transition the community from the advanced realms of GTA V's roleplay narratives to the eagerly awaited world of GTA VI RP.

 ### Key Features 🌐
 - **Seamless Transition:** Effortlessly shifting the storyline from the advanced GTA V RP to the promising landscape of GTA VI RP.